 I like to let clients know what to expect in counseling with me.
-I like to be a compassionate ally to my clients and support them in a nonjudgmental fashion throughout their journeys.
+I like to support my clients in a nonjudgmental fashion throughout their journeys.
 I also like to set gentle but firm boundaries so that my clients can have a structured container where they feel validated and witnessed.
-I am LGBTQ+ allied, sex worker allied, body positive allied, and above all social justice allied.
+I hope to be an ally to LGBTQ+ community, sex workers, and fat liberation.

-I practice from an embodied anti-racist, social justice oriented, and liberation focused style.
+I practice from an embodied anti-racist, decolonized, and liberation focused style.

 I work from a systemic perspective, which means that I take into consideration the several systems (school, work, community, etc.) that you belong to and that can influence your well-being, or lack thereof.
-I am very sensitive to any oppressive systems you may have experienced growing up (or that you still experience) and that may have contributed to any possible trauma.
+I will focus on any oppressive systems you may have experienced growing up (or that you still experience) and that may have contributed to any possible traumas.

-I base my practice mainly in attachment theory, liberation psychology, systemic therapy, and Acceptance and Commitment Therapy.
+I base my practice mainly in attachment theory, liberation psychology, pedagogy of the oppressed, systemic therapy, and Acceptance and Commitment Therapy.
 I also rely on CBT, CPT, Emotionally Focused Therapy, and IFS when needed.
 Additionally, I explore dreamwork with clients ready to embark on a deeper understanding of themselves.